turingschool/front-end-curriculum/lessons/css-gradients.md

 }
 ```

-For a more in-depth dive into linear gradients, take a look at the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient).
+For a more in-depth dive into radial gradients, take a look at the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient).

 #### Repeating Gradients